analysiscenter/batchflow/doc/pipeline.md

 Mode could be one of:
 - 'a' or 'append' to append a value to a variable (e.g. if a variable is a list)
 - 'e' or 'extend' to extend a variable with a new value (e.g. if a variable is a list and a value is a list too)
-- 'u' or 'update' to update a variable with a new value (e.g. if a variable is a dict) For sets and dicts 'u' and 'a' do the same.
+- 'u' or 'update' to update a variable with a new value (e.g. if a variable is a dict).
+  For sets and dicts 'u' and 'a' do the same.
 - 'w' or 'write' to rewrite a variable with a new value
 - a callable which takes the current variable value and a new value and performs an update operation.